 In the visible domain, the difference is your brain's attitude about the material, the brain's approach.

-In order to get into the focused state, the brain needs to first force itself to exclude everything else, so it narrows your cone of vision, your cone of hearing, it tries to ignore your back itching… because it is HELLBENT to get what you are intending to get.
+In order to get into the focused state, the brain needs to first force itself to exclude everything else, so it narrows your cone of vision, your cone of hearing, it tries to ignore your back itching, your butt hurting on the chair... because it is HELLBENT to get what you are intending to get.

-Or I just simply could not fill out the form… And had a lot of punishments in my life.
+I had a lot of punishments in my life.

-At some point, since I started doing this work, and connecting to Source much of the day, this attitude towards questions has disappeared.
+At some point, since I started doing this work, and connecting to Source much of the day, this attitude towards questions and tutorials has gotten a whole lot better.
+It is still there... until I feel my feelings, feel the fear, and relax into it.

 Our exchange ended with me saying "it took me years to get it... so there is no hurry", and her answering "Oh dear!